 Polyunsaturated fat is found in oils such as sunflower, corn and soybean.
 Seafood majorly consists of these fats.
 Replacing saturated fat with polyunsaturated fat in food consumption may help in lowering LDL cholesterol.
 There are two types of polyunsaturated fats.
-They are Omega 3, Omega 6.
+They are Omega 3 and Omega 6.

-To make you understand how Oils and fats are different from each other, here are the some of the major differences between oils and fats:
+To make you understand how Oils and fats are different from each other, here are some major differences between oils and fats: